-1. When a student misses a class of American History, he/she misses a "chunk" of EOC information.

-- 2. Not all students perform well on standardized tests. - 3.
-Students do not perform well in online courses, and many of the AMH1010 and 1020 sections are taught online. - 4.
-Some students flounder when required to take responsibility for work in college courses.
+- 1. When a student misses a class of American History, he/she misses a "chunk" of EOC information. - 2.
+Not all students perform well on standardized tests. - 3.
+Students do not perform well in online courses, and many of the AMH1010 and 1020 sections are taught online.